 If after the public hearing the Commission determines that the area, which is the subject of the application, is significant to the interests protected by this Bylaw, the Commission shall within twenty-one (21) days of such hearing issue or deny a permit for the work requested.
 If it issues a permit after making such determination, the Commission shall impose such conditions as it determines are necessary or desirable for protection of those interests, and all work shall be done in accordance with those conditions.
 The conditions may include a condition that certain land or portions thereof not be built upon or altered, filled or dredged, that streams may not be diverted, dammed or otherwise disturbed.
-If the Commission determines that the area which is the subject of the application is not significant to the interests protected by this Bylaw, or that the proposed activity does not require the imposition of conditions, within twenty-one (21) days of the public hearing it shall issue a permit without conditions.
+If the Commission determines that the area which is the subject of the application is not significant to the interests protected by this Bylaw, or that the proposed activity does not require the imposition of conditions.
 Permits shall expire three (3) years from the date of issuance, unless renewal is sought by written application prior to the date of expiration. (amended 5/21/2003)